Fill in order details

 The costs of health care have also remained high because of the unnecessary oversight by physicians and duplication of roles (Milstead & Short, 2019).
 Therefore, it is high time that the relevant organs consider amending the regulation to allow full practice of nurse practitioners in Mississippi.

 This presentation has covered different areas including BONs and associations and their differences.
 The presentation has also described the composition of the Mississippi BON.
 The presentation has also talked about how regulation of the nursing practice is conducted from the federal to the state level including regulation of APRNs.
-From the collected information, it can be concluded that the outlined aspects play a pivotal role in dictating the scope of nursing practice.

 ■Benton, D. C., Thomas, K., Damgaard, G., Masek, S. M., & Brekken, S. A. (2017).
 Exploring the differences between regulatory bodies, professional associations, and trade unions: An integrative review.
 Journal of Nursing Regulation8(3), 4-11. https://doi.org/10.1016/S2155-8256(17)30154-0